corkami/pocs/readme.txt

- **. imports_badterm.exe      PE with a 'bad' imports terminator, just the dll name is empty **. imports_bogusIAT.exe     bogus IAT but INT is correct **. imports_corruptedIAT.exe IAT with corrupted pointers but INT is correct **. importsdotXP.exe         a PE using trailing dots in its imports (XP only) **. imports_nothunk.exe      imports with a bogus DLL with missing thunks in the tables
+ **. imports_badterm.exe      PE with a 'bad' imports terminator, just the dll name is empty **. imports_bogusIAT.exe     bogus IAT but INT is correct **. imports_corruptedIAT.exe IAT with corrupted pointers but INT is correct **. importsdotXP.exe         a PE using trailing dots in its imports (XP/W8 only) **. imports_nothunk.exe      imports with a bogus DLL with missing thunks in the tables
  *** imports_relocW7.exe      PE with a kernel range IMAGEBASE, and relocations to fix (manually pre-corrupted) imports
  *** hard_imports.exe         a PE that calls imports by comparing kernel32 timestamp with known list